taylornstjean/neoop/README.md

 ### Contributions

-If you would like to contribute, please follow these simple instructions to help everyone keep track of any changes made to the repo.
+If you would like to contribute, please follow these simple instructions:

-##### Clone the dev branch.
+__Clone the dev branch.__

 `git clone -b dev https://github.com/taylornstjean/neoop.git`

 Make edits while making sure the code on your system is up to date.

-After making modifications, record them in the [CHANGELOG](https://github.com/taylornstjean/neoop/blob/main/CHANGELOG.md) under [Unreleased] using the following categories:
+While making modifications, record them in the [CHANGELOG](https://github.com/taylornstjean/neoop/blob/main/CHANGELOG.md) under [Unreleased] using the following categories:

 | Category | Description                                                                                                                                                                       |
 |----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|